shashank1shukla/App42-To-do-List/README.md

 var storage  = new App42Storage(),
 dbName = "Your db",
 collectionName = "Your Collection";
+// Get logged in user session id from authenticate response and set in to storage object. var getSession = $.session.get('sessionId');
+storage.setSessionId(getSession);
 ```

 Save To-do using jsonData with storage

 ```
 var todoName = $("#tName").val(),